shizhehe/cartridges/README.md

 To try launching a first experiment, you can try running on
 ```
-python capsules/configs/sabri/train/m03d17_train_longhealth_p01.py
+python cartridges/configs/sabri/train/m03d17_train_longhealth_p01.py
 ```

-See `capsules.train.TrainConfig` for the schema of the main config we use for training.
+See `cartridges.train.TrainConfig` for the schema of the main config we use for training.

 Here is an example of a config file: